Moderation is not one field

 return input.generation_moderation as boolean | undefined;

-}This looks trivial, but it is exactly the sort of inconsistency that creates subtle bugs when raw fields are exposed directly.
+}This looks trivial, but it is exactly the kind of inconsistency that creates subtle bugs when raw fields are exposed directly.
 A user should not need to know whether a model thinks in terms of enabling safety or disabling it.

 Moderation is often multi-field, not single-field